cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 getting new data.

 Alternatively, or in addition to those sample files, you may well obtain new csv files of closing price data via RStudio, and the R language.
-Here follows a some implementation code for the R language for getting closing price data, aiming toward csv file format:
+Here follows some implementation code for the R language for getting closing price data, aiming toward csv file format: